Survivors launch Study and share Statement with Ministers in Juba

 The Minister of Health, Hon Yolanda Awel Deng Juach committed to improving the number of One-Stop Centres for gender based violence victims.
 She also emphasized the need for a mental health approach to programmes and government plans in this regard.

-Rights for Peace Director, Mariana Goetz, launched the Study on the Status of opportunities for Reparations for survivors of conflict related sexual violence.
+The event also marked the local launch of the Study on CRSV and Opportunities for Reparations for Survivors in South Sudan, conducted with the support of the Global Survivors Fund.
+Amplifying the voice of survivors, Rights for Peace Director, Mariana Goetz, provided an overview of recommendations in the Study.
 She highlighted that the thousands of children born of rape are also victims of CRSV and may wish to tell their stories; special programmes are needed to address the abuse and stigma they suffer and reintegrate them into society.
-She empahsised that the law establishing the CTRH should enable survivor-centred reparations, and that recommending interim reparations should be possible, so that survivors need not wait until the end of the process for urgent measures to be adopted.
+She emphasised that the law establishing the CTRH should enable survivor-centred reparations and that recommending interim reparations should be possible so that survivors need not wait until the end of the process for urgent measures to be adopted.

 The event was brought to a conclusion by Hon.
 First Deputy Speaker of Council of States, Hon.
 Mary Ayen Mijok who reiterated the government’s commitment to addressing CRSV and mentioned current programmes to that effect.
 The completion of the Gender Based Violence Bill, that awaits tabling before the National Assembly, is certainly a great step in that direction.
 She also emphasised on the need to develop more safe houses and one stop centres and reiterated the government’ support in this process.

 Network of Survivors then handed the Network’s Statement to Hon.
 Alokiir Malual and Hon.
 Mary Ayen Mijok in a historic moment given the establishment of the first National Survivors Network in South Sudan.